Savolent/Prayer/README.md

 ## Core idea: natural language -> control language -> gameplay

-Prayer is to SpaceMolt what Claude Code is to a codebase — an agent that translates natural language intent into executable behavior at runtime.
+Prayer's scripting engine is to SpaceMolt what Claude Code is to a codebase — an agent that translates natural language intent into executable behavior at runtime.

 The analogy is direct: